Adolfo Sachsida

 Adolfo Sachsida (born 4 October 1972) is a Brazilian lawyer and economist.

 He composed the economics team of Jair Bolsonaro until May 11, 2022, when he was appointed Minister of Mining and Energy.

 Personal life and academic background

 Born in Londrina, in the north of Paraná, he graduated in Economics from the State University of Londrina (UEL) in 1994, and in 2015 graduated in Law from the Unified Education Center of Brasília (CEUB).

-He holds a Master's and PhD in Economics from the University of Brasilia (UnB) and a postdoctoral degree from the University of Alabama in the United States.
+He holds a Master's and PhD in Economics from the University of Brasilia (UnB).